Roger B. Taney, a pro-slavery judge

 Roger B. Taney

-The birth of Roger Brooke Taney in 1777 is recalled on this date.
-He was an American lawyer and judge who supported slavery.
+*Roger Brooke Taney was born on this date in 1777.
+He was a White American lawyer and judge who supported slavery.

 Born in Calvert County, Maryland, Taney (pronounced Tony) came from a wealthy slave-owning family of tobacco farmers.
 He studied law in Annapolis and was in the same class with Francis Scott Key.
 He joined the House of Maryland Assembly in 1799 and became a prominent attorney in that state by 1825.
 Taney also became the Attorney General of Maryland two years later.
 President Andrew Jackson appointed Taney Secretary of the Treasury in 1831.
 In 1836, he was appointed the Chief Justice of the United States Supreme Court.